trinodb/trino/presto-docs/src/main/sphinx/connector/hive.rst

 ================================================== ============================================================ ============
 ``hive.config.resources``                          An optional comma-separated list of HDFS
                                                    configuration files.
-These files must exist on the machines running Presto.
+These files must exist on the machines running Trino.
 Only specify this if absolutely necessary to access HDFS.
                                                    Example: ``/etc/hdfs-site.xml``